chrisbazley/GKeyComp/README.md

 - Added a new makefile for use on Linux.
 - Improved the README.md file for Linux users.
 - Some code is now conditionally compiled only if the macro ACORN_C is defined.

+0.06 (13 Apr 2025)
+- Fix 'format not a string literal and no format arguments' warning.
+- Dogfooding the _Optional qualifier.

 -----------------------------------------------------------------------------
 9   Compiling the program